Competency Management System (CMS)

 Definition:

 A Competency Management System (CMS) is the organization’s documented framework for ensuring that personnel are qualified to perform their functional safety responsibilities.
-It typically involves documented criteria for each SIS-related role, competence assessments, ongoing verification, and corrective action processes if gaps are detected.
+It typically involves documented criteria for each SIS-related role, competency assessments, ongoing verification, and corrective action processes if gaps are detected.
 It will also include who specifically can sign for what.

 Key Points: